pivoshenko/poetry-plugin-dotenv/README.md

 > [!IMPORTANT]
 > Due to the default `poetry` parser, options in the plugins sections should be always strings.

+As it was mentioned in the **Features** list, the schema of the plugin configuration is now part of the [JSON Schema Store](https://www.schemastore.org/json) which brings auto-completion and validation in IDEs such as Visual Studio Code or PyCharm "out of the box".

 ### Configuration via environment variables